foundriesio/docs/source/getting-started/git-config/index.rst

 .. tip::

-   You can also use ``git config --list`` to show you the current state of the global Git configuration, Here, ``source.foundries.io`` should be referenced along with your access token, represented as a base64 string.
+   You can also use ``git config --global --list`` to show the current state of the global Git configuration, where ``source.foundries.io`` should be referenced along with a username and a helper.